 The proposed settlement will make a real difference in valuing the work of care and support workers and the people they support.
 It is a significant step in addressing gender inequality in New Zealand.

 The offer lifts care and support workers' pay to between $19 and $23.50 from 1 July 2017, rising to between $21.50 and $27. in July 2021.

 It comes after 20 months of negotiations and E Tū member Kristine Bartlett's landmark equal pay case.
 Kristine says, 'It will give us dignity and price and make our lives worthwhile, knowing we're being paid what we are actually worth.
 After yers of struggling on low wages, hopefully we're going to have a bit left over to actually enjoy life'.

-Tens of thousands of care workers will vote on the proposed settlement in the coming weeks.
+Tens of thousands of care workers voted to accept the proposed settlement.

 www.cevepnz.org.nz - 23 Fpril 2017